jennerwein/swarmlab/aufgaben/README.md

 In this project, we build a simple Nodejs application, wich shows the IP-Address of the local machine.

-Three Load-Balancing algorithms will be here presented: **Round-Robin-weighted Round-Robin-Least Connections**

 # Architecture

 ## whoami: